top of page

 1. Join a trip within the next 12 months

-Any other associated costs incurred will not be refunded – such as visa, flight changes, etc.
+4. Any other associated costs incurred will not be refunded – such as visa, flight changes, hotel cancellation etc.

 Q: Is there vegetarian or vegan food available?

-Yes there is in the form of soy beancurd or tofu, also gluten which is often made up in the shape of meat (mock meat).
+Yes there is, in the form of soy bean curd or tofu, also (wheat) gluten which is often made up in the shape of meat (mock meat).
 You need to check your vegan/vegetarian pho or noodles are not in beef soup though.
 To supplement your protein, you can buy nuts, lotus seeds, pumpkin seeds etc in supermarkets to eat.
-There is a vegetarian restaurant round the corner from HQ.
+Look for the word "chay" in the restaurant sign or on the menu.

 bottom of page